My Approach to Helping

 How Psychotherapy Can Help

 We are such social beings.
 One of the places I work on a lot in counseling is relationships in your life - the ways you relate, understanding dynamics within the relationships, and learning about the kinds of relationships in which you are drawn.
-In thinking about relationships, you begin to develop self-awareness, relational healing, and find more satisfying relationships in your life.
+The impact is that you begin to develop self-awareness, relational healing, and find more satisfying relationships in your life.

 The Duration and Frequency of Therapy

 When entering counseling, we come for different needs.
-Sometimes the need for a wound is Neosporin and a band-aid.
-Other times, we need to go in deeper, performing surgery or provide ongoing adjustments.
+Sometimes the need for a wound is Neosporin and bandages.
+Other times, we need to go in deeper through ongoing adjustments and exercises.
 What you decide for the work with a therapist will depend on the need and healing you require for your specific situation.
-The Neosporin and band-aid approach is where you'll find more short-term, behavioral focused therapy.
-I generally work with the surgery or ongoing adjustment approach where we go in-depth and the time together is more long-term.
+The Neosporin and bandages approach is where you'll find more short-term, behavioral focused therapy.
+I generally work with the ongoing adjustments and exercises approach where we go in-depth throughout our long-term work.
 This usually looks like weekly 50-minute sessions, but the frequency and duration can increase based on needs.